 You should feel no discomfort during an X-ray.
 If you have any concerns, please tell the technologist.

 X-rays are fascinating, and there’s more to them than most people realize.
-From diagnosing illnesses to helping astronauts stay safe in space, x-rays play a vital role in our world.
+From diagnosing illnesses or causes of pain like during Sciatica to helping astronauts stay safe in space, x-rays play a vital role in our world.

 The fact that X-rays have been used in medicine for a significant time shows how beneficial they are.
 Although an X-ray alone is not always sufficient to diagnose a disease or condition, they are an essential part of the diagnostic process.